Skip to Content

 Note

-To configure a user with Agent Install permission, you will need to log in as a user with Admin permission to the Harmony Portal.
-When you have completed the configuration of the new account, log out of the Harmony Portal, as you will need to respond to the agent configuration email as that new user in order to complete the configuration.
+To configure a user with Agent Install permission, you will need to log in as a user with Admin permission to the Harmony portal.
+When you have completed the configuration of the new account, log out of the Harmony portal, as you will need to respond to the agent configuration email as that new user in order to complete the configuration.
 Failing to log out can result in you logging in as the admin user and being unsuccessful in completing the configuration.
 You can use a private browser window to respond to the agent configuration email to prevent logging back in as the user with Admin permission.

 Tip

-The cloudUrl required depends on the Harmony Region:
+The cloudUrl required depends on the Harmony region:

 We recommend you define deregisterAgentOnDrainstop as true so that as agents shut down, they are automatically removed from the Management Console's Agents page.
 Failure to do so will prevent the agent from successfully restarting and registering.

-Editing on a Windows Operating System
+Edit on a Windows operating system

 If you are editing the register.json file on a Windows operating system for use with Docker, use an editor such as Notepad++ that allows you to set the line endings correctly.
 UNIX (LF) linefeeds are required for the register.json to work correctly on a Docker system.
 This is what you should see when editing the file in Notepad++: Unix (LF)